kantale/absolute_basics/readme.md

 10. Find the sum of first n primes

 ### System
+1. Read a command-line option
-1. Read input from the keyboard
+2. Read input from the keyboard
-2. Execute a system command
+3. Execute a system command
-3. Print the current working directory
+4. Print the current working directory